 Alternanthera, Bacopa, Banana, Begonia, Caladium, Calibrachoa, Canna, Colocasia, Fuchsia, Helichrysum, Heliotrope, Impatiens (all types), Ipomoea batatas (ornamental sweet potato), Ivy, Ivy Geraniums, Lamium, Nicotiana, Ornamental Grasses, Parrot's Beak (Lotus), Petunia, Scaevola, Setcreasea, Strobilanthus, Torenia, Vinca

 Astilbe, Ferns, Hakonechloa, Helleborus, Hostas, Heuchera, Lamium, Liriope, Myrtle, Ornamental Grasses, Pachysandra, Pulmonaria, Solomon's Seal, Tiarella, Tricyrtis, and Viola.

 Even though we work with coleus 365 days a year, there are always a few that consistently take our breath away every time we see them!
 They aren't always the best sellers, either.
 We feel strongly that if people tried these plants they would be tickled pink!

-Our Picks: Allison, Beckwith's Gem, Burning Bush, Chelsea Rose, Elfers, Haines, Felix, Mrs. Harding, Ruby Laser, Songbird, Tigerlily
+Our Picks: Allison, Beckwith's Gem, Black Widow, Enchantress, Haines, Felix, Mariposa, Ruby Laser, Songbird, Tigerlily, Wasabi